ci1xgk/Fellowship_Webpage/Carlistle_flooding.md

 ![Image](/Figures/carl_3.PNG)

 Note that since three inflows are being considered, the boundary condition time series name (in the fifth column) must be unique.
 In figure above, the names `upstream1`, `upstream2` and `upstream3` are chosen for respective time series.
+TBA

 [back](/LISFLOOD8.0.md)